AWegnerGitHub/awegnergithub.github.io-content/2024_06_20_update_wled_ericsity_0141.md

 I performed this OTA upgrade from my computer by navigating to the mDNS I set up previously.
 It can also be accessed by the IP address of the controller in your browser.

 At the time of this post, the [current release][7] was `0.14.1-b30`.
 This was released approximately 6 months ago.
 I briefly skimmed through recent issues and pull requests to see if I should find a more recent build.
-There was an [crash issue][8] reported with the `ripple` effects.
+There was a [crash issue][8] reported with the `ripple` effects.
 Since I like that particular effect, I decided to go with a newer build than the official release.

 ### Official build